 LET THE KIDS HAVE INPUT

-If your daughter hates "itchy" dresses, opt for one with a softer material.
+If your daughter doesn't like "itchy" dresses, opt for one with a softer material like cotton.
 If your son thinks that a bow tie is uncomfortable, maybe try the outfit without it and the leave top button undone.
 Happy kids make for happy photos!

 SAY YES TO